Our 5 Best Walking Trousers for DofE

 Cargo Trousers – £35

 They’re immensely hardwearing, will always have a fit that works for every body shape, and they have a huge array of pockets (never underestimate the usefulness of many pockets).
-I personally walk in mens work trousers in cooler months.
+Trousers are one of the few bits of hiking kit I think it’s worth concnetrating on women’s clothes for girls – the shaping on the hips is never totally comfortable in men’s trousres. they can work – and sometimes there’s a trade-off as the womens do inevitably have less in terms of pocket space.
+Don’t get me started.

 I spotted these really practical work trousers at engelbert strauss (no, I’d never heard of them either – but I now love them.
 This is no make-it-cheap outfit on the high street.
 Oh no. This is a fourth generation German family firm, which is Europe’s leading manufacturer of workwear.
 Cutting-edge technologies, state-of-the-art manufacturing, and in-house craftsmanship means apparel that really works.
 Like I said – I love!).
 The cargo trousers have ‘two very spacious side pockets, two large functional thigh pockets, mobile phone pocket and tool compartment all with flap and Velcro fastening.
 The elasticated waistband ensures a comfortable fit without restricting movement.
 Metal fly zip and waist adjustment button.’